MathJSLab/mathjslab-calculator/help/en/deg2rad.md

 Convert degrees to radians.

-The input `DEG` must be a scalar, vector, or N-dimensional array of double or single floating point values. `DEG` may be complex in which case the real and imaginary components are converted separately.
+The input `DEG` must be a scalar, vector, or N-dimensional array.
+`DEG` may be complex in which case the real and imaginary components are converted separately.

 The output `RAD` is the same size and shape as `DEG` with degrees converted to radians using the conversion constant %%pi/180%%.